neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/ModelAndRepository.rst

 posts are always ordered by their date property when the collection is loaded.

 The remaining code shouldn't hold any surprises - it only serves for setting and retrieving the blog's properties.
-This again, is no requirement by FLOW3 - if you don't want to expose your properties it's fine to not define any setters or getters at all.
+This again, is no requirement by TYPO3 Flow - if you don't want to expose your properties it's fine to not define any setters or getters at all.
 The persistence framework uses other ways to access the properties' values ...